 Important Terms to Know in Cloud Automation

-According to TechTarget, “Cloud infrastructure refers to the hardware and software components, such as servers, storage, networking, virtualization software, services and management tools, that support the computing requirements of a cloud computing model.”
+Cloud infrastructure refers to the hardware and software components.
+These components include servers, storage, networking, virtualization software.
+Their goal is to support the computing requirements of a cloud computing model.
 Cloud environments can be public, private, or a combination of both, differentiated as:

 Cloud orchestration is the practice of organizing multiple automated tasks into a single harmonious workflow, making IT processes simpler and more efficient.

 Cloud meta-orchestration solutions connect to existing automation tools — such as cloud schedulers, open-source schedulers, built-in application schedulers, and even legacy on-prem focused schedulers — allowing end-users to manage them from a single platform centrally.

 Real-Time is Critical for the Cloud

 IT processes must be automated in real-time to achieve the vision for cloud investments.
 This is where not all cloud automation tools are created equal.
 Real-time cloud automation is accomplished using event-based triggers.

 - Event-based means that automated processes are triggered at the point of a system event.
 In contrast, less sophisticated schedulers are time-based or trigger jobs at a specific time interval.